Skip to content

 During breathing space, you will need to try to decide on the best solution to deal with your debts.

 To do this, you will need to work out what payments you can afford to pay towards your debts.
-Use our online tool to complete your budget.
+Use My Budget to work out how much you can pay.
 For more information on your possible debt solutions, see our Ways to clear your debt fact sheet.

 Once you have had a standard breathing space you will not be able to have another one for 12 months.